ptarroso/ptarroso.github.io/_posts/2020-05-27-GameofLife.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/20200528_gol2.gif){: .align-center}

 Note that the starting pattern is the same as in the first example.
 However now, as you can see that the higher mountains Europe and Africa are blocking the passage and the living cells are expanding as possible around the mountains.
 It is more difficult for the game of Life to spread all over the area because cells tend to die where habitat became less favorable.
-This shows an interesting parallel to one or [my previous posts]({% post_url 2020-04-16-Phylin2%}), where I use a resistance model to describe distance between observations of a species.
+This shows an interesting parallel to one of [my previous posts]({% post_url 2020-04-16-Phylin2%}), where I use a resistance model to describe distance between observations of a species.

 Try the Game of Life yourself with the [gameR package](https://github.com/ptarroso/gameR)!